EdwardAngert/coderdocs/src/content/docs/main/start/local-deploy.md

+---
+title: Setting up a Coder deployment
+description: 'For day-zero Coder users, we recommend following this guide to set up a local'
+version: main
+audience: all
+---
 # Setting up a Coder deployment

 For day-zero Coder users, we recommend following this guide to set up a local